The 0.1 Second that Determines Your First Impression and Likeability

 1 Pay extra detail to your appearance

 How you look should not matter as much as your personality.
-Or being a person of substance.
 Unfortunately appearance matters.
 Especially when it comes to making a first impression.

 2 Pay attention to your non-verbal communication

-According to Amy, who had studied first impressions for more than 15 years, people form the first impression of you based on two key criteria – warmth and competence.
+According to Amy, who had studied first impressions for more than 15 years, first impressions are formed based on two key criteria – warmth and competence.

 To establish that you are a warm and trustworthy person – have an open and approachable posture, establish pleasant eye contact and exude a genuine smile.
 And refrain from bone-crushing handshakes.